-Children need to understand they are expected to be respectful toward all adults, stepparent included.
-The biological parent can explain that children can view you as they would a teacher, coach, or uncle and should treat you in a similar way.
-This can take away some of the confusion about your role.
-When a child's parent makes these requests they are better received because it is clear the expectations come from the parent, not the stepparent.
-Tell stepchildren you are not trying to replace their mom but do want to be their friend.
+Children need to understand that they are expected to be respectful toward all adults, stepparent included.
+The biological parent can explain that children can view their steppartent as they would a teacher, coach, or uncle, and that they should treat their stepparent in a similar way.
+This can eliminate some of the confusion about the role of a stepparent.
+When a child's parent makes these requests, they are better received because it is clear the expectations come from the parent, not the stepparent.
+Tell stepchildren you are not trying to replace their mom or dad, but that you do want to be their friend.
 Taking that misconception off the table from the start is also helpful for children trying to define your role.

 Keep Adult Issues Between Adults